Health information on the Internet is fueling the phobia

 Berman believes that it's crucial to get advice and guidance from people who share your experience.
 Her most productive therapy sessions were with a counselor who suffered from panic disorder herself.
 And she's gained enormous insights from the message boards.
 "They've been in your shoes.
 And you read what they've posted -- it's so eloquent and pointed, and they're making a whole lot of sense.

 "Health anxiety is like a big cloud over your head, following you around," Berman continues.
 "What is it going to be today?
 Why can't I just move past this?"
-Flipping through the newspaper recently, Berman, who has a two-and-a-half-year-old daughter, couldn't help browsing the obituaries.
+Flipping through the newspaper recently, Berman, who had a two-and-a-half-year-old daughter at the time of our interview, couldn't help browsing the obituaries.
 "There's a woman, same age as me, dies of cancer, leaves two kids, ages 2 and 4.
 It made me shake for two days.
 That's the sort of thing that keeps me up at night."

 While hypochondria has put her through so much in the years since her dinner table fear of heart disease at age 4, Berman remains optimistic.
 She has her best days when she forces herself to "just get going."
 When her daughter gets home from daycare, she does something active with her.
 "I exercise, and keep my mind occupied.
 And then I realize, 'I haven't had any symptoms for two hours!'
 And it's comforting.
 I have a very lovely, understanding husband.
 I'm a mom and I have a beautiful daughter -- she deserves a happy mom."